 Dead birds may be a sign that West Nile virus is passing between birds and mosquitoes in your area, so report dead birds to local health authorities.
-(Check with your state health department to learn more about reporting dead birds in your area.)
+(Check with your to learn more about reporting dead birds in your area.)

 About West Nile Virus

-Only about 20 to 30 percent of people who become infected develop symptoms, according to the CDC.
+Only about 20 to 30 percent of people who become infected develop symptoms, .
 About one in five will develop a fever with other flu-like symptoms, such as body aches and diarrhea.
 Most people recover completely, but many notice fatigue and weakness for weeks or months afterward.

 Serious neurological illness (WNND) occurs in less than one percent of people who get the virus, with those over age 60 at the greatest risk.
 Symptoms range from high fever, neck stiffness, and disorientation to coma, tremors, seizures, and paralysis.
 Hospitalization is necessary in most cases of WNND, and some neurological problems may be permanent.